 Here are nine unique experiences to have in Oatman.

-1. Enjoy The Burros
+1. Oatman Burros

-If you’ve heard about Oatman, it is probably because of the wild burros, also known as donkeys.
+If you’ve heard about Oatman, it is probably because of the Oatman burros, also known as donkeys.
 Oatman is famous for them.
 When I visited in late October, more than a dozen burros were wandering the main street, sticking their heads through the rails along the wood-plank sidewalks, nudging people for treats, and otherwise delighting the kids and adults who were visiting.

-A sign along the street notes that burros first came to Oatman with early prospectors.
+A sign along the street notes that burros first came to Oatman with early gold prospectors.
 The animals were used inside the turn-of-the-century mines for hauling rock and ore and were also used outside the mines for hauling water and supplies.
 As the mines closed and people moved away, the burros were released into the surrounding hills.

 Although today’s burros are considered wild, the ones I saw seemed fairly domesticated, bellowing at times for crackers from the shop owners.